California Likely to Require Presidential Candidates to Release Tax Returns

 SACRAMENTO (CN) — A proposal requiring presidential primary candidates to release their tax returns to California voters gained steam Wednesday as lawmakers and California’s secretary of state pledged support for the Donald Trump-inspired bill.

-The Assembly Elections and Redistricting Committee cleared Senate Bill 149 Secretary of State Alex Padilla endorsed it.
+The Assembly Elections and Redistricting Committee cleared Senate Bill 149 after Secretary of State Alex Padilla endorsed it.
 In a letter to committee chairman Marc Berman, D-Palo Alto, Padilla said access to candidates’ tax returns are vital to the integrity of California elections.

 “Requiring presidential candidates to release their tax returns is an important transparency measure,” Padilla wrote.
 “Voters and the press should not be left in the dark about a candidate’s potential conflicts of interest.”